World Day of Prayer (WDP) is traditionally observed on the first Friday of March, though communities can choose other dates.

-The World Day of Prayer is a global ecumenical movement which brings Christians of many traditions together to observe a common day of prayer each year.
-A different participating country or territory writes the service each year, and we look forward to that prepared by the Taiwan committee for 2023.
+World Day of Prayer is a global ecumenical movement which brings Christians of many traditions together to observe a common day of prayer each year.
+A different participating country or territory writes the service each year.

-Due to the past two years of COVID problems, many World Day of Prayer services have gone online.
+Many World Day of Prayer services have gone online over the past few years.
 Most of their materials are now distributed electronically through the Women’s Inter-Church Council of Canada website.